shonfeder/dune.wiki-fork/Distributed-Artifact-Cache.md

 artifact cache in Dune.
 The initial goal is to make it work for the Jane Street CI.

-Following are the notes from our weekly meetings:
+# Bench

+Here are some [preliminary benches](shared-cache-bench) of the current performance gains.

+# Weekly meetings

 - [25/11/2020](shared-cache-meeting-20201125)
 - [18/11/2020](shared-cache-meeting-20201118)
 - [11/11/2020](shared-cache-meeting-20201111)